mulesoft-assets/template-sfdc2sfdc-account-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize accounts between two Salesforce orgs.
+As a Salesforce admin I want to migrate accounts from one Salesforce organization to another one.

 This Template should serve as a foundation for the process of migrating accounts from one Salesforce instance to another, being able to specify the filtering criteria and desired behavior when an account already exists in the destination org.

 As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in *Process* and On *Complete* stages.